 Operating Hours: 1-4:30PM, 8PM-1AM, Tues-Sat / 8PM-1AM, Mon (closed Sundays)

 12. La Sitarilla

 La Sitarilla was the third and final bar we visited on tonight’s tapas crawl, and it may have been the best.
 It isn’t as exotic as the previous two but the one tapas dish we had was absolutely delicious.

 La Sitarilla is more of a family-style restaurant than a bar.
-It’s big with several rooms, every table occupied with loud and happy locals.
+It’s a big place with several rooms.
+At the time, every table was occupied with loud and happy locals.
 It was such a fun environment and one of my favorite bars/restaurants in Granada.

 La Sitarilla, Bar Poë, and Oum Kalsum are within a few minutes of each other so you can easily visit all three in one night.